mwouts/jupytext/docs/using-pre-commit.md

 ## Using Jupytext with the pre-commit package manager

 Using Jupytext with the [pre-commit package manager](https://pre-commit.com/) is another option.
-You could add the following to your `.pre-commit-config.yaml` file to convert all staged notebooks to python scripts in `py:percent` format (the default):
+You could add the following to your `.pre-commit-config.yaml` file to sync all staged notebooks:

 ```yaml
 repos: